Donate now

 Drowning prevention

-In 2023, your support also helped us reach people with water safety messages, preventing them from getting into trouble in the water in the first place.
+In 2024, your support also helped us reach people with water safety messages, preventing them from getting into trouble in the water in the first place.

-Over 14,000 young people took part in Swim Safe.
+Around 19,000 young people took part in Swim Safe.
 This outdoor swimming session teaches children skills that help them stay safe in and around open water.

 Children are in a lake and are being taught how to Float to Live by a Swim Safe instructor